jmbejara/blank_project/README.md

 definitions.
 That is, all code that references these variables and others are loading by importing `config`.

-# Naming Conventions
+## Naming Conventions

  - **`pull_` vs `load_`**: Files or functions that pull data from an external data source are prepended with "pull_", as in "pull_fred.py".
-Functions that load data that has been cached in the "data" folder are prepended with "load_".
+Functions that load data that has been cached in the "_data" folder are prepended with "load_".
  For example, inside of the `pull_CRSP_Compustat.py` file there is both a `pull_compustat` function and a `load_compustat` function.
-The first pulls from the web, whereas the other loads cached data from the "data" directory.
+The first pulls from the web, whereas the other loads cached data from the "_data" directory.

-# Dependencies and Virtual Environments
+## Dependencies and Virtual Environments

-## Working with `pip` requirements
+### Working with `pip` requirements

 `conda` allows for a lot of flexibility, but can often be slow. `pip`, however, is fast for what it does.
 You can install the requirements for this project using the `requirements.txt` file specified here.
 Do this with the following command:
 ```